xdy/xdy-pf2e-workbench/README.md

           can also be added after the postfix, and optionally be kept when demystifying the creature.
 E.g. 'Skeletal Champion' could become 'Jack the Mindless Undead Skeleton 23'.
 Note that player owned tokens will not be mystified.
+        * There is a hook called `xdy-pf2e-workbench.tokenCreateMystification` that other modules can use.
+This is triggered when a token is being created and is going to be mystified.
+If a module returns `false` the token's name will not by mystified.
     * Option to use the mystified name in chat messages created from that npc (actions/spells).
 Relies on the original actor name being present in the text.
 Only works if the original npc name is actually used and correctly spelled in the message.